pattaradol9/riseplus-go-boilerplate/README.md

 ## Description

-Riseplus-go-boilerplate is a robust and scalable boilerplate for Go projects, providing a solid foundation for building modern, efficient, and maintainable Go applications.
+Riseplus-go-boilerplate is a robust and scalable boilerplate for Go projects, optimized for Go Fiber.
+It provides a solid foundation for building modern, efficient, and maintainable web applications using the high-performance Fiber web framework.

 ## Features